hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### SOA

-For hidden primaries or secondaries the SOA response leaks the degree of lag of any downstream secondary.
+For hidden primaries or secondaries the SOA response leaks only the degree of lag of any downstream secondary.

 # Updates to existing specifications

-For convenience, phrase 'XFR-over-TCP' is used in this document to mean both IXFR-over-TCP and AXFR-over-TCP and therefore statements that use it update both [@RFC1995] and [@RFC5936], and implicitly also apply to XFRs-over-TLS.
+For convenience, the phrase 'XFR-over-TCP' is used in this document to mean both IXFR-over-TCP and AXFR-over-TCP and therefore statements that use it update both [@RFC1995] and [@RFC5936], and implicitly also apply to XoT.
 Differences in behavior specific to XoT are discussed in (#xot-specification).